shadoweavers/sdbx/README.md

 On Windows platforms, symbolic links should be enabled to minimize the amount of space used: Enable Developer Mode in the Windows Settings, then reboot your computer.
 This way, Hugging Face can download models into a common place for all your apps, and place small "link" files that ComfyUI and others can read instead of whole copies of models.

-To disable model downloading, start with the command line argument `--disable-known-models`: `comfyui --disable-known-models`.
+To disable model downloading, start with the command line argument `--disable-known-models`: `sdbxui --disable-known-models`.
 However, this will generally only increase your toil for no return.

 ## Manual Install (Windows, Linux, macOS) For Development